 “Internet-first” households will be mailed invitations to complete the survey online in three waves beginning in March 2020.
 The U.S. Census Bureau hopes that by spacing out the delivery of survey access codes, they can better control response times and keep the web servers from being overwhelmed.

 What about the “Digital Divide?”

 Internet access varies considerably across American households.
-While more than three-quarters of Americans have internet access, accessibility is lower for people of color, older adults, immigrants, individuals living outside metropolitan areas, and by educational attainment and household income.
+While more than 8 in 10 (81.9 percent) American households have internet access, accessibility is lower for people of color, older adults, immigrants, individuals living outside metropolitan areas, and by educational attainment and household income.
 Consider the following statistics from a 2016 U.S. Census report:

 Among Black and Hispanic households, 72.6 and 77.3 percent, respectively, have internet access.